A Pinault Collection exhibition as part of Kering’s Women In Motion programme

 On 17-18 September, Kering will participate for the seventh time in a row in the European Heritage Days, welcoming the public to its headquarters, the former Laennec Hospital located at 40 rue de Sèvres in Paris.

 As it has each year since the site reopened in 2016, the Pinault Collection is participating in this event; this year, it will present an exhibition of works by Belgian artist Edith Dekyndt in the Laennec chapel.
-Inertial is an exhibition of works from the Pinault Collection and of new pro-ductions that was designed specifically for the unique space of the chapel within the former Laennec Hospital.
+Aria of Inertia is an exhibition of works from the Pinault Collection and of new pro-ductions that was designed specifically for the unique space of the chapel within the former Laennec Hospital.
 Works were chosen or created and ins-talled in conversation with this unusual heritage space.
 These interactions between heritage and contemporary creation lie at the heart of the missions of the Pinault Collection’s museums in Venice (Palazzo Grassi—Punta della Dogana) and in Paris (Bourse de Commerce).

 Curators : Emma Lavigne et Alexandra Bordes

 For the first time ever, the Pinault Collection exhibition will form part of Kering’s Women In Motion programme, which shines a light on women in the world of arts and culture.
 Women In Motion began in 2015 in the field of cinema, but it has since extended to photography (notably through a partnership with the Rencontres d’Arles), music, choreography, art, and design.